hashicorp/waypoint-examples/project-templates/ecs/basic/README.md

 In this example, we will configure a project template for AWS ECS microservices with dev and prod environments, and then use it to create and deploy a basic nodejs webapp.

-Pre-Requisites
+Pre-Requisites:

-AWS Account with Admin Permissions
+- AWS Account with Admin Permissions

-Terraform Enterprise Account with No Code Module Enabled.
+- Terraform Enterprise Account with No Code Module Enabled.

 ## Initial Setup